mozilla/fxa/packages/fxa-auth-db-mysql/docs/DB_API.md

 - body: (object)
   - email: A string of the email address that bounced
+  - templateName: A string of the email template that was used
   - bounceType: The bounce type ([`'Permanent'`, `'Transient'`, `'Complaint'`])
   - bounceSubType: The bounce sub type string